• Simple Recipes

 Sweet potato puree made this way can be given to babies (omit the sweetener and spices though), is great in baked goods like my Sweet Potato Pancakes, for a Thanksgiving side dish and so much more!

-By: thesimplehomeplace · In: Cooking Basics, Simple Recipes
+By: thesimplehomeplace · In: Cooking Basics, From Scratch Cooking

 you’ll also love